Industrial Glossary

 Tensile Strength

 Materials & ComponentsThe maximum stress a material can withstand while being stretched or pulled before breaking, typically measured in PSI or MPa.
-A key specification for lifting slings, wire rope, chains, bolts, and structural components.
+It is a key specification for lifting slings, wire rope, chains, bolts, and structural components.

 Torque

-Tools & EquipmentA rotational force applied to an object, measured in units such as Newton-meters (Nm), foot-pounds (ft-lb), or inch-pounds (in-lb).
-Torque specifications are critical for proper fastener tightening, power tool selection, and motor sizing in industrial applications.
+Tools & EquipmentA rotational force applied to an object, measured in units such as Nm, ft-lb, or in-lb.
+Torque specifications are critical for fastener tightening, power tool selection, and motor sizing in industrial applications.

 Looking for a Specific Product?